Fellowship!: Productions

-The play had a successful six-week run in early 2005 at the El Portal Forum Theater in North Hollywood, California, and played several sold-out shows at the 2005 San Diego Comic Con.
+The play had a successful six-week run in early 2005 at the El Portal Forum Theater in North Hollywood, California, and played several sold-out shows at the 2005 San Diego Comic-Con.
 L.A.
 Weekly named it a "Pick of the Week", and both Backstage West and the Los Angeles Times listed it as a "Critic's Choice."

 The show was produced several other times with the original cast and crew, most notably at the Falcon Theater in Burbank, California, in 2009 and at the New York Musical Theatre Festival in 2010.

-In 2014, a completely different cast under the direction of Lyle Kanouse performed the play at the Circle Theatre in Fort Worth.
+In 2014, a different cast under the direction of Lyle Kanouse performed the play at the Circle Theatre in Fort Worth.
 They had a successful six week run with favorable reviews from critics in the Dallas/Fort Worth area.
 The Fort Worth run was so well-received, the show was remounted on the downstairs' stage at Theatre3 in Dallas, Theatre Too!.
 It was the most successful run in that space since the same theater's presentation of Avenue Q.

 The Maverick Theater in Fullerton, California produced a well-received run of the show in June of 2019, and Slim Fisher Studios produced six performances in Dunkirk, Indiana, later the same year.

-Fellowship! will be gracing the stage of Muncie Civic Theatre in Muncie, Indiana in Summer of 2023.
+Fellowship! had a sold out, successful run at the Muncie Civic Theatre in Muncie, Indiana in June of 2023.